chrismarch/SoftBodySimulation/Assets/README.txt

 I have written this code as a personal project.
 My code can be found in the Assets/Scripts/ directory, as *.cs files (ignore *.meta files).

 ## My Next Steps
-* Clean up the code
+* Simulate lots of soft bodies, with some variety of meshes, in a new test scene.
+Evaluate frame rate, and check that dimensions of soft body can be configured via the transform's scale
 * Create a high performance ECS/Job system version, perhaps without using Unity's collision system
 * Create a free form deformation shader that uses the point mass locations, or perhaps just applies shears
-* Better enforce the fixed volume of the softbody, modelling an approximately uncompressible fluid like water
+* Better enforce the fixed volume of the softbody during compression, modelling a fluid like water, which typically stays close to constant volume
-* Apply the soft body simulation to a variety of meshes

 ## My Previous Steps
 * See how many springs I can remove until the simulation destabilizes